Jutho/TensorKit.jl/docs/src/man/tensors.md

 is larger than the length of the columns.
 Nonetheless, this does not pose a problem and even as multidimensional array there is still a definite stride associated with each dimension.

-When `FusionStyle(G) isa NonAbelian`, things become slightly more complicated.
+When `FusionStyle(I) isa NonAbelian`, things become slightly more complicated.
 Not only do `(a1, …, aN₁)` give rise to different coupled sectors `c`, there can be multiply ways in which they fuse to `c`.
 These different possibilities are enumerated by the iterator `fusiontrees((a1, …, aN₁), c)` and `fusiontrees((b1, …, bN₂), c)`, and with each of those,